jon2100/laptop_lab/usefull-playbooks-scripts/etcdmonitoring/README.md

 Setting up ETCD Monitoring.
 1. Directory layout
   a. etcdmonit.yaml place in your vars directory tipically inventory/group_vars/{subdir}/
-  b. kube-etcd-client-certs.j2 place this in your template directory
+  b. template directory for this playbook provided, if changed it will need to be changed in the playbook
   c. etcdmon-setup.yaml place where you run playbooks from tipically playbook_dir
 2. Insure correct directory call out in files, the etcdworking is a directory that gets created to do all the work in and keep your playbook_dir clean
 3. run playbook etcdmon-setup.yaml